ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/06-file-prep-ideal-marc.md

 | ...       | ...                           | ...                           | ...                           | ...         | ...    | ...          | ...          | ...          | ...          | ...          | ...          |

-We need to process that file so that it looks like:
+We need to remove a few columns so that the file looks like:

 | Geneid    | sub06_qc.bam | sub07_qc.bam | sub08_qc.bam | sub21_qc.bam | sub23_qc.bam | sub24_qc.bam |
 |-----------|--------------|--------------|--------------|--------------|--------------|--------------|